-The Urbanist was founded in early 2014 in order to examine and influence urban policies.
-We believe that cities provide unique opportunities for addressing many of the most difficult problems we face.
-Our website serves as a resource for promoting and disseminating ideas, creating community, and improving the places we live.
+The Urbanist was founded in 2014 as a Seattle-based online publication seeking to examine and influence urban policies.
+We believe that cities provide unique opportunities for addressing the most difficult problems we face.
+Our website serves as a resource for sharing ideas, creating community, and improving the places we live.

-We’re always happy to meet with individuals or organizations for coffee to share ideas and ways that we can make positive relationships and advance particular community efforts.
-If you have something in mind, send Owen a message and he’ll get in touch with you.
+We’re always happy to meet with individuals or organizations to share ideas and ways that we can build relationships and advance shared causes.
+If you have something in mind, send us a message through our contact form and we’ll get in touch with you.